HL7/Vulcan-schedule-ig/input/pagecontent/basic-structure.md

 # Observations on how the SoA can be implemented

-Given the structure discussed above, we consider how best the planned activities can be manifested within an Electronic Healthcare Record System.
+Given the structure discussed above, consideration has been given to how best to implement/use the planned activities within an Electronic Healthcare Record System; particularly how they can be used to manage the progress of a [ResearchSubject]() through the study.

-We have followed the FHIR Workflow paradigm, we define what needs to be done using the [Definition](https://hl7.org/fhir/definition.html) patterns, which are scheduled using [Request](https://hl7.org/fhir/request.html) patterns and ultimately manifested as [Event](https://hl7.org/fhir/event.html) patterns.
-We have constrained the implementation examples to the minimum requirement so we can model out the core concepts in a clinical trial protocol.
+Following the FHIR Workflow paradigm, what needs to be done has been defined using the [Definition](https://hl7.org/fhir/definition.html) patterns, which are scheduled using [Request](https://hl7.org/fhir/request.html) patterns and ultimately manifested as [Event](https://hl7.org/fhir/event.html) patterns.
+The current implementation examples are constrained to the minimum requirement in order that the core concepts in a clinical trial protocol are accurately modelled

-Here is an example of how a defined study plan can be related to an executed activity and outcome result itself.
+The example below shows how a defined study plan can be related to an executed activity and the required outcomes/results.

 {% include implementation-plan-def.svg %}

-While the diagram can look very complex; it is methodologically sound as we can build out an approach using a set of common archetypes.
-There is a flow of planned -> scheduled -> performed activities that implementers can follow to build processes and software around.
-This serves as a way to drive data collection (for prospective and retrospective use cases) and it provides a broad scope for current and future use cases.
+While the diagram may look complex it is methodologically sound as it builds out an approach using a set of common archetypes.
+There is a flow of planned -> scheduled -> performed activities that IG implementers can follow to build processes and software meeting the SoA objectives.
+This serves as a way to drive data collection (for both prospective and retrospective use cases) and it provides a broad scope for current and future use cases.

 # Alignment between the CDISC Operational Data Model (ODM) and the FHIR SoA Model
 The CDISC Operational Data Model (ODM) structure is one popular model for representing planned activities in a Clinical Trial Management System (CTMS).
 It is a common way for exchanging data and metadata between data management systems.
 A primer on the ODM can be found as part of the specification [CDISC-ODM](cdisc-odm.html).
 Links to the CDISC site can be found on that page.